 Let’s use the simmulated annealing metaheuristic to construct a heuristic for this problem.
 If the fitness function of the problem is \(F\left(x\right)\) we have:

-• the solution we are exploring at the moment \(x\) and its fitness function \(f=F\left(x\right)\).
-These are labelled sol and fit in the sa_circle function code.
+- the solution we are exploring at the moment \(x\) and its fitness function \(f=F\left(x\right)\).
+These are labelled

-• the solution \(x'\) we are exploring in each iteration and its fitness function \(f'=F\left(x'\right)\).
-The are labeled testsol and testfit in the sa_circle function code.
+function code. - the solution \(x'\) we are exploring in each iteration and its fitness function \(f'=F\left(x'\right)\).
+The are labeled

 We obtain \(x'\) from \(x\) choosing randomly and element of the neighborhood of \(x\).
 I will use a swap operator to define the neighborhood, so their elements are the solutions than can be obtained swapping two elements \(i\) and \(j\) of the solution.
 As the solution is encoded as a cyclic permutation indexes \(i \neq j\) are picked from \(2, \dots, n\).